 Mixing Innovative Arts, founded in 2009 by poet Jaimie Gusman Nagle, is an event and workshop series that provides the community with art and literary interactions across “academic,” “literary” and “non-literary” lines.
 M.I.A. fosters a welcoming environment for artists, writers, musicians and performers to share their work with an audience, hoping to inspire as well as provide a creative space for the community.
-Anyone and everyone is invited to join – we prefer it that way.
-Since 2014, writer/Ph.D. student Joseph Han has been hosting the series.
+Anyone and everyone is invited to join–we prefer it that way.
+Writer/Ph.D. student Joseph Han hosted the series from 2014 to 2018.
+Starting in June 2018, writers Emily A. Benton and Spencer Kealamakia will be continuing as co-organizers.

 If you are an artist, performer, writer, or musician and would like more information on how to become involved in our monthly event, email email@example.com introducing who you are, what kind of work you do, and why you want to perform.